decentraland/old-documentation/_posts/sdk-reference/2019-01-09-external-3d-models.md

 - Keep the armature simple, only create bones for the parts of the model that you intend to animate.
 - If the animation will be looped in your scene, make sure the final pose is identical to the starting pose to avoid jumps.
 - Sometimes in an animation you might want to only control the movements of parts of the armature, and leave other bones undefined.
 This can make it easier to combine animations together.
-- Animated characters in your scene sholdn't ever stay completely still, even when they aren't doing anything.
+- Animated characters in your scene shouldn't ever stay completely still, even when they aren't doing anything.
 It's best to create an "idle" animation to use for when the character is still.
 The idle animation can include subtle movements like breathing and perhaps occasional glances.
 - Make sure your model only has one armature when you export it.
 Sometimes, when importing another animation to the program where you're editing your model, it will bring in a copy of the armature.
 You want all animations of the model to be performed by the same base armature.
 - When exporting the _glTF_ model, make sure you're exporting all the objects and animations.
 Some exporters will only export the _currently selected_ by default.